Transcripts

 learned how to export your animation as a video

-and as an animated gift.
+it in the student project.
 And the next lesson, we

-will wrap up this class.
+will wrap up the class.

-5. Final Thoughts: Congratulations on
+6. Final Thoughts: Congratulations on

 completing this class.
 I hope you have created an animation project that you are proud to share